Marsocode/momentum/README.md

-## Momentum - The application shows the time and username, his goal for the current day.
+## Momentum - This simple application shows the time and username, his goal for the current day.
 The background image changes depending on the time of day.
 The application uses local storage to store data.

 ### This project was completed within the course [JavaScript/Front-end Course](https://rs.school/js/) from [The Rolling Scopes community](http://rollingscopes.com/).